Estimated reading time: 12 minutes.

 #9: Are you aware that there are resources for abortion doctors who want to change their career path?

 He may already be aware of Abby Johnson’s And Then There Were None ministry, but I would want to make sure of it.
 I believe there are some people in the abortion industry who are there mainly because they feel trapped.
 They don’t think they could get another job and it’s a bad economy.
 Abby’s ministry has helped 115 clinic workers leave the industry, and this abortion practitioner you’re talking to could be the next if he knows about the resources and has an openness to changing careers.

 Question: What would you add to this list?
 If you could have coffee with an abortion practitioner, what questions would you ask?

 UPDATE 7/13/15: In the original version of this post I used the word “abortionist.”
 I’ve changed that to “abortion practitioner.”
 After hosting an online discussion on the best word to use to describe the medical practitioner who performs an abortion, I’ve become convinced that “abortion practitioner” does the best job of not being rude and also not removing all stigma from abortion, both things I think are important.
-You can jump straight to the discussion about whether that brings too much stigma to abortion here.
 You can also read my thoughts on how we ought to think of “shame” as it relates to this discussion here.